Ronald Ross

-Sir Ronald Ross (13 May 1857 – 16 September 1932) was a British medical doctor who received the Nobel Prize for Physiology or Medicine in 1902 for his work on the transmission of malaria, becoming the first British Nobel laureate, and the first born outside Europe.
+Sir Ronald Ross (13 May 1857 – 16 September 1932) was a British medical doctor.
+He received the 1902 Nobel Prize for Physiology or Medicine "for his work on malaria, by which he has shown how it enters the organism and thereby has laid the foundation for successful research on this disease and methods of combating it".
 His discovery of the malarial parasite in the gastrointestinal tract of a mosquito in 1897 proved that malaria was transmitted by mosquitoes, and laid the foundation for the method of combating the disease.

 Ross was a polymath, writing a number of poems, publishing several novels, and composing songs.
 He was also an amateur artist and mathematician.
 He worked in the Indian Medical Service for 25 years.
 It was during his service that he made the groundbreaking medical discovery.
 After resigning from his service in India, he joined the faculty of Liverpool School of Tropical Medicine, and continued as Professor and Chairman of Tropical Medicine of the institute for 10 years.
 In 1926, he became Director-in-Chief of the Ross Institute and Hospital for Tropical Diseases, which was established in honour of his works.
 He remained there until his death.

 Early life and education

 Ross was born in Almora, then in the North-Western Provinces of Company-ruled India, north west of Nepal.
 He was the eldest of ten children of Sir Campbell Claye Grant Ross, a general in the British Indian Army, and Matilda Charlotte Elderton.
 At age eight, he was sent to England to live with his aunt and uncle on the Isle of Wight.
 He attended Primary schools at Ryde, and for secondary education he was sent to a boarding school at Springhill, near Southampton, in 1869.
 From his early childhood, he developed a passion for poetry, music, literature and mathematics.
 At fourteen years of age he won a prize for mathematics, a book titled Orbs of Heaven which sparked his interest in mathematics.
 In 1873, at sixteen, he secured first position in the Oxford and Cambridge local examination in drawing.

 Although Ross wanted to become a writer, his father arranged enrollment at St Bartholomew's Hospital Medical College in London, in 1874.
 Not fully committed, he spent most of his time composing music, and writing poems and plays.
 He left in 1880.
 In 1879 he had passed the examinations for the Royal College of Surgeons of England, and he worked as a ship's surgeon on a transatlantic steamship while studying for the licenciate of the Society of Apothecaries.
 He qualified on second attempt in 1881, and after a four-month training at Army Medical School, was appointed a surgeon in the Indian Medical Service on 5 April 1881, assigned to the Madras Presidency.
-Between June 1888 and May 1889 he took study leave to obtain the Diploma in Public Health from the Royal College of Physicians and Royal College of Surgeons, and took a course in bacteriology under Professor E. E. Klein.
+Between June 1888 and May 1889 he took study leave to obtain the diploma in public health from the Royal College of Physicians and Royal College of Surgeons, and took a course in bacteriology under Professor E. E. Klein.